• Home

 Dormancy is a temporary period of slowed growth.

 What does dormancy look like for succulents?
-Well, it doesn’t look like much, actually.
 The vast majority of succulents come from arid regions (Sempervivum being a notable exception).
 Typical dormancy behavior in those places is not very striking.
 The plant might close up a little, but not much else.
 There aren’t many visual indicators of dormancy in succulents.

 Do other plants have dormancy periods as well?